rganeshsharma/vagrant/README.md

 Commands to be used:

-Vagrant up : for bringing the cluster up
+`vagrant up` : for bringing the cluster up

-Vagrant status : for status of the cluster
+`vagrant status` : for status of the cluster

-Vagrant delete : for cleaning up the cluster
+`vagrant delete` : for cleaning up the cluster